AI Agent Skills: Transform Generalists into Specialist Experts

 5. Map the workflow

-Describe each step: intake → retrieve → reason → act → summarise → log → escalate if necessary.
+Describe each step: intake → retrieve → reason → act → summarize → log → escalate if necessary.
 Identify human-in-the-loop moments.

 6. Test with evaluation sets